exaFLOPsDenny/ESM3081/my_note/lec3.md

 ## Linear Models
 > Linear combination of features and parameters

-- Strenghs
+- Strengths
-    - Linear models are very fast to train and to predict
+    - Linear models are very fast to train and to predict (Inner production with features and parameters)
     - scale to very large dataset and work well with sparse data
     - easy to understand
 - Weekness